2018 Inviting Vines Garden Tour

 Over the past ten years, we have transformed the Luscher farm's orchard, farmhouse garden and east meadow into a horticultural showplace and botanical research site.
 The Collection contains unique and exceptionally rare plants, as well as historic clematis and the newest hybrids.
 Gardens include the Heirloom Garden with pre-WWI clematis, roses, and cottage garden plants; the Beech Tree's Garden hosts Japanese clematis species and cultivars in a bird-friendly setting with native plants and allies; the Front Bank contains clematis and companion plants that do well in hotter, drier conditions featuring many North American native clematis; the Baltic Border with clematis hybrids from Estonia, Latvia, Lithuania, and Russia; three beds of heirloom Polish Clematis bred by Noll and Franczak; clematis from the International Clematis Society's "Clematis for Beginners" list; the Steppe Garden features clematis native to the steppe regions of eastern Europe and central Asia and their hybrids; west of the greenhouse terrace re-blooming C. alpina and C. macropetala hybrids climb a 65'-long Viburnum tinus hedge; and the Founder's Garden located around the sundial, contains Brewster Rogerson's 40+ favorite clematis.
 There is also the Test Garden for your observation.
 The most recent addition is the Modern Garden first planted in Fall of 2015 with over four hundred clematis introduced since WWII.

 The garden is designed for you to stroll at your leisure and learn interesting ways to integrate clematis into your own landscape.
 Docents will be available to answer questions at the Rogerson Garden and greenhouse.
-NO dogs are allowed inside the greenhouse, and in the gardens, leashes please.
+NO dogs are allowed inside the greenhouse, but in the Gardens, leashes please.
 Port-a-potties are available behind the barn.
 You are welcome to take pictures.

 There will be unusual clematis plants and merchandise for sale outside the FRCC greenhouse and in the bunkhouse classroom.
 Guided tours with docents throughout the day.

-Breakfast with Lucy in the milking parlor of the barn at Luscher Farm: 9:00 am – 10:30 am
+Breakfast with Lucy in the milking parlor of the barn at Luscher Farm: 9:00 am – 10:30 am.
+Please carpool with your friends.

 Tea and presentation with Linda Beutler at 2:00 pm in the milking parlor of the barn.
 Followed by ticket-holders tour with Linda of the Heirloom Garden.